Le Phem Era

 Rainy day install at Twosixty of posters promoting Vaiaso o le Gagana Sāmoa (Sāmoan Language Week) and the first issue of ‘Afa‘afakasi, a free online publication called Lomiga Tasi: Folasaga Lona Lua.

-Developed in collaboration with Denise Roberts, Moira Roberts and Tacy Fatu.
+Developed in collaboration with Alitasi Fatu, Denise Roberts and Moira Roberts.
 Installation assistance by Oliver Moir.
 Photography by Emma Byrnes.

 A brush sweeping away glue from a poster installed on the ground promoting Samoan Language Week.
 A poster being installed on the ground by two people.
 A poster being installed on the ground depicting Samoan pronunciation concrete poetry.
 A poster being installed on the ground depicting basic Samoan phrases.
 A poster installed on the ground promoting Samoan Language Week depicting colours in Samoan.
 A woman carries a large poster filled with colourful emojis representing Samoa.
 One person holds a poster in place on the ground while the other person sweeps glue over it.
 An installed poster depicting the Samoan alphabet.
 Two people placing installing a poster on the ground while smiling.
 An installed poster depicting ways to say hello and goodbye in Samoan.
 Two people placing installing a poster on the ground amongst other installed posters.
 A wet poster being partially scrunched by a hand.

-Developed in collaboration with Denise Roberts, Moira Roberts and Tacy Fatu.
-Developed with support from the Centre for Projection Art through their Artist-in-Residence program and exhibited as part of the group show Skylight at the Mission to Seafarers 20–30 January, 2023.
+Developed in collaboration with Alitasi Fatu, Denise Roberts and Moira Roberts.
+Installation developed with support from the Centre for Projection Art through their Artist-in-Residence program and exhibited as part of the group show Skylight at the Mission to Seafarers 20–30 January, 2023.
 Photography by Anatol Pitt.

 A still of four people talking over a video call overlaid with brightly coloured text denoting the title, the participants and their location, the date, the time, and audio captions.
 An overview of an installation in a large, empty, dark room.
 One wall is mostly covered in blue with Zoom footage, a phone video, writing and sketches over the top and the panels of the door are sectioned by colours and typography.
 The fireplace on the perpendicular wall is multicoloured and partially framing video captions on the wall.
 A close up of the coloured panels of the door with text that reads 'tau mālūlū', '8:01pm', '15 May', and '2022'.
 On the perpendicular wall is a video caption that spirals inward and is yellow with a blue glow, intersecting with the fractured word 'tālofa' in red.

 Lomiga Tasi: Folasaga Lona Lua ...
-Ata Tifaga is an audiovisual work about reconnecting to language, culture and family.
+Ata Tifaga is an audiovisual, multi-channel projection work about reconnecting to language, culture and family.
 This exhibition both documents the making of Lomiga Tasi: Folasaga Lona Lua and is a further extension of the project.

-Forthcoming at RM Gallery in Tāmaki Makaurau (Auckland), 13 September to 7 October, 2023.
+Shown at RM Gallery in Tāmaki Makaurau (Auckland), 13 September to 7 October, 2023.
+Photography by Ardit Hoxha.

 Lomiga Lua: i Luga ‘o le Moana, translating to ‘Issue Two: Over the Ocean/Blue’, uses digital interpretations of the ocean as a backdrop to ponder space, distance, memory and the future in relation to gagana Sāmoa and fa‘asāmoa.
 This issue of ‘Afa‘afakasi is a representation of the link that exists between family members across waters and geographies despite physical distance from each other, and from Sāmoa.